aspirepress/AspireCloud/docs/architecture.md

     - These are implemented as getters that call methods to retrieve and process data from `ac_raw_metadata`

-3.
-*
-*Rewrite
-System
-**: The models include a URL rewriting system that transforms WordPress.org URLs to local URLs.
+3. <b>Rewrite System</b>: The models include a URL rewriting system that transforms WordPress.org URLs to local URLs.
 This is currently implemented in the model layer but needs to be moved to a transformation layer on response DTOs.

 ### DTOs